 Growth Mindset

 People are capable of more than we may realize.
-That is the assumption underlying the ‘growth mindset’ concept, which while originally conceived in an academic setting, is highly applicable in today’s business world.
-Companies are implementing this concept to tackle challenges from an alternative angle, and as a result, are enjoying improved productivity and profits.
+That is the assumption underlying the ‘growth mindset’ concept, which, while originally conceived in an academic setting, is highly applicable in today’s business world.
+Companies are implementing this concept to tackle challenges from an alternative angle, and as a result, enjoying improved productivity and profits.

-What is a Growth Mindset?
+What Is a Growth Mindset?

 Psychologist, professor, and researcher Carol Dweck originated the ‘growth mindset’ concept in 2006.
 Through research on high school students, Dweck discovered that students who saw failure as a learning experience had a positive attitude that led to acceptance of feedback and better subsequent performance.
 According to Dweck, “a growth mindset is when students understand that their abilities can be developed.”
-A person who has a growth mindset believes that their potential to acquire skills is mostly limited by effort and not intelligence.
+A person who has a growth mindset believes that their potential to acquire new skills is mostly limited by effort, and not intelligence.

-This is as opposed to a ‘fixed mindset’, where the person believes that they are limited by inherent traits or abilities.
+This is as opposed to a ‘fixed mindset’, where a person believes that they are limited by inherent traits or abilities.
 They focus on outcomes because they feel that they do not have the capability to adapt.
 In comparison, a person with a growth mindset focuses on processes, persistence, effort, and strategies.
+In additional research, Dweck found that companies can also be growth-minded or fixed-minded, and this characteristic has an impact on performance.

 Developing a Workplace Growth Mindset

 Although individuals and companies tend to start off with either a fixed or a growth mindset, attitudes can be changed.
-There are various steps that companies can take to encourage growth mindedness:
+There are various steps that companies can take to encourage growth-mindedness:

-Place more emphasis on goal setting
+Place more emphasis on goal-setting

 Profitability counts, but many organizations tend to put more focus on short-term achievements.
 Research suggests that a long-term focus leads to higher profitability.
 Setting goals to optimize processes takes more time but pays off in the long run.